A 12-year-old student who was traveling by New York City Transit ...Learn More

 In 2011, the FDA updated its warnings about the use of transvaginal surgical mesh to indicate that use of such materials is “an area of continuing serious concern” and to inform health care providers that “serious complications associated with surgical mesh for transvaginal repair of POP are not rare.”
 The FDA also indicated that there was not significant evidence to indicate that use of transvaginal surgical mesh was more effective than use of non-mesh products and that use of the mesh may expose patients to greater risk than non-mesh products.

 Thousands of plaintiffs injured by the use of transvaginal mesh have been successful in bringing lawsuits against the manufacturers of transvaginal mesh, and Boston Scientific, one such manufacturer, recently paid $119 million to settle 3,000 lawsuits related to injuries caused by transvaginal mesh.
 In other cases, one individual received a $73 million award for her injuries in 2014, while another was awarded $25 million in compensatory damages and $75 million in punitive damages for her injuries in May 2015.

-If you or someone in your family has undergone procedures involving the use of transvaginal surgical mesh (whether related to the treatment of POP, SUI, or some other condition) and has experienced the symptoms described here or other adverse health effects from the use of the transvaginal surgical mesh, please contact our office for a confidential consultation with a skilled and knowledgeable attorney in the field of personal injury and pharmaceutical products liability.
+If you or someone in your family has undergone procedures involving the use of transvaginal surgical mesh (whether related to the treatment of POP, SUI, or some other condition) and has experienced the symptoms described here or other adverse health effects from the use of the transvaginal surgical mesh, please contact our office for a confidential consultation with a skilled and knowledgeable transvaginal mesh lawyer in the field of personal injury and pharmaceutical products liability.